 functions.php file of the child theme.

 When Not To Use

 Pretty much in any other situation not mentioned above.
-Here is a rule of thumb, All functions that are not related to a specific theme and can be carried over from one theme to another should be created as a stand-alone plugin.
+Here is a rule of thumb: All functions unrelated to a specific theme and carried over from one theme should be created as a stand-alone plugin.
 Here are only some of the many scenarios:

 - When creating a shortcode or a widget.

-- Functions related to another plugin (like the one we talked about earlier).
+- Functions related to another plugin (like the one we discussed earlier).

 - Implementing codes (such as chatbox or Google Analytics tracking code).

 Also, it’s much easier to debug WordPress errors when each function is a stand-alone plugin.
-If for some reason, WordPress failed to load, you can deactivate one plugin after another and detect which plugin caused the issue.
+If WordPress fails to load for some reason, you can deactivate one plugin after another and detect which plugin caused the issue.

 So, now that we know when to use the

-functions.php file and when to use a custom plugin, it is a good time to find out how to create a custom WordPress plugin.
+functions.php file and when to use a custom plugin, it is an excellent time to find out how to create a custom WordPress plugin.